Office Timeline – free timeline maker

 Options for making an Excel roadmap

-You can build a roadmap directly in Excel by organizing your data in a table and creating tasks and milestones with cells and shapes.
-If you need to create and update a roadmap for recurring communications to clients and executives, it may be simpler and faster to create it in PowerPoint.
+You can build a roadmap directly in Excel by structuring your data in a table and using cells and shapes to represent tasks and milestones.
+If you need a roadmap that you’ll update frequently for clients or executives, it may be quicker to build it in PowerPoint.

-1. List the main components and dates of your project schedule in Excel.
+1. List the key components of your project.

 Start by identifying the main categories of your roadmap.
 In a new spreadsheet, list the main components in a column.
 This will be the vertical axis of your roadmap.
 Based on what you need to visualize, the roadmap components may represent processes, product phases, features, teams, resource allocation or scope details and priorities.
 In our roadmap example below, we listed a few project steps and broke down one of the steps into phases.